multimeters/SFND_2D_Feature_Matching_Mid_Term/README.md

 ![alt text |width=450px | align="middle"][image4]

 ## MP.6 - Descriptor  Distance Ratio
+**TASK:** Use the K-Nearest-Neighbor matching to implement the descriptor distance ratio test, which looks at the ratio of best vs. second-best match to decide whether to keep an associated pair of keypoints.
 * Implemented over the function `matchDescriptors`on the file [matching2D_Student.cpp](src/matching2D_Student.cpp) from lines 359 to 480 And call in the main code [MidTermProject_Camera_Student.cpp](src/MidTermProject_Camera_Student.cpp) from line 307 to 329.

 * All The matching Descriptors list was implemented for all [Dataset images](images/KITTI/2011_09_26/image_00/data/) available.The next image is a example of the result (BRISK+SIFT) mathing points between image 1 and the previous image 0.